mherchel/herchel.com/src/blog/variables/index.md

 ```
 *Now we're cooking with gas... err... variables!*

-But we still need to change these variables via React.
+Pretty neat!
+But, we still need to change these variables into React.

 ## Bringing in ReactJS

-Updating the variables would be pretty easy to do with vanilla JavaScript, but since this blog is using React, we're going to make use of that.
+Updating the variables would be pretty easy to do with vanilla JavaScript, but since this blog is using [ReactJS](https://reactjs.org/), we're going to make use of that.

 The first thing we need to do is keep track of current *hue* and *lightness* via React's state system.

-### Set up State
+### Set up state

 ```js
 class Template extends React.Component {